benjamincrozat/content/articles/laravel-10.md

 ## Is Laravel 10 LTS (Long Term Support)?

-**No, Laravel 10 isn't LTS.**
+**No, Laravel 10 isn't LTS, but it provides two years of support.**

-The framework last had LTS in version 6.
+The framework last had LTS in version 6 and you can [learn all about LTS versions here](/laravel-versions).

-That being said, each major version have 2 years of bug and security fixes, which is plenty of time to prepare your application to [upgrade to the next major version](https://benjamincrozat.com/laravel-10-upgrade-guide).
+Like I said, each major version offer two years of bug and security fixes, which is plenty of time to prepare your application to [upgrade to the next major version](https://benjamincrozat.com/laravel-10-upgrade-guide).

 ## How to install Laravel 10?